LewisLebentz/LewisLebentz.github.io/_posts/2017-03-08-auto-update-chrome.md

 Google Chrome is now up to date on all of our Macs :)

 I am going to start posting more scripts I have used in Jamf to my [GitHub](https://github.com/LewisLebentz), so check it out!

+*Update:* [mm2270](https://www.jamf.com/jamf-nation/users/1927/mm2270) from Jamf Nation kindly shared an alternative bash script which you could use instead of the Python one I wrote.
+This one uses curl and awk instead.
+You can find the Jamf Nation post [here](https://www.jamf.com/jamf-nation/discussions/23323/how-to-update-chrome-automatically#responseChild141302) and the code below:

+{% gist 7a9ef796e5ada363da5eae011ae7e96d %}